 Don’t Make the Big Mistake

 Sometimes the best action you can take is no action.
-Our first suggestion is to avoid making The Big Mistake.
 What is The Big Mistake?
 It is allowing your emotions or anxiety about your investments to cause you to deviate in the short-term from your long-term investment allocation.
 During times of heightened market volatility to the downside, The Big Mistake is selling out of your stocks or equity mutual funds (when their prices are lower than in the recent past) and holding the proceeds in cash.

 It is very difficult to accurately time the tops and bottoms of market movements and remaining in cash would cause you to miss out on the eventual recovery in equity markets (see paragraphs above).